rmrt1n/rmrt1n.github.io/src/articles/test-rewrite/test-rewrite.md

 I've always thought it would be hard to implement DST, considering my first reference is [TigerBeetle's VOPR](https://github.com/tigerbeetle/tigerbeetle/blob/main/docs/internals/vopr.md), which has a huge number of components and configurations.
 Then, I stumbled upon this [blog post](https://wickstrom.tech/2025-08-28-findings-bugs-coding-agent-lightweight-dst.html) by Oskar Wickstrom about implementing a lightweight DST for [Amp](https://ampcode.com).[^9] It showed me that at its core, DST isn't really a complicated concept, which made DST more attemptable.

 I had the same realisation while writing the model-based tests.
 They looked a whole lot like the lightweight DST from the blog post.
 And they are!
-DST is basically just a bigger model-based test, with non-deterministic components stubbed out.
-Since I already wrote a lot of them, implementing the DST didn't turn out to be too hard.[^10]
+DST is basically just a bigger model-based test, on the whole system, with non-deterministic components stubbed out.
+Since I already wrote a lot of them, implementing DST didn't turn out to be too hard.[^10]

 ### How it Works

-I don't remember where I first learned this, but TigerBeetle is structured so that it moves in fixed ticks, where each tick time is injected.
+I don't remember where I first heard this, but TigerBeetle is structured so that it moves in fixed ticks, like a game engine.[^11] Time is dependency-injected into the tick, not the other way around like in traditional code.
 In production use, this uses a regular wall clock, but in simulation, it uses a simulated clock.
-Well, Cardinal is a tick-based game server!
+Well, Cardinal is a tick-based game engine!
 It was already well-prepared for DST in this regard.

 Cardinal only updates its state on every call to `Tick`: